broma-arma/BromA-A3-Framework-Mark3/README.md

 	- [x] Fix the way tasks work

 	- [ ] Finish the AGM plugin, hook it to parameters
-	- [ ] Start working on the DAC plugin
+	- [x] Start working on the DAC plugin
+		- [ ] Make native functions and abstract settings into a separate file
+		- [ ] Parameters as well
+		- [ ] IMPORTANT: functions to create zones using only reference markers